 The initial public offering price per share of Series 1 common stock will be substantially higher than our pro forma net tangible book value per share immediately after this offering.
-If you purchase shares of our Series 1 common stock in this offering, you will suffer immediate dilution of \$ per share, or \$ per share if the underwriters exercise their option to purchase additional shares in full.
-This represents the difference between (1) our pro forma as adjusted net tangible book value per share after giving effect to the sale of Series 1 common stock in this offering, and (2) the assumed initial public offering price of \$ per share, which is the midpoint of the estimated price range set forth on the cover page of this prospectus.
+If you purchase shares of our Series 1 common stock in this offering, you will suffer immediate dilution of \$21.74 per share, or \$21.43 per share if the underwriters exercise their option to purchase additional shares in full.
+This represents the difference between (1) our pro forma as adjusted net tangible book value per share after giving effect to the sale of Series 1 common stock in this offering, and (2) the initial public offering price of \$24.00 per share.
 See "Dilution."